TheRenegadeCoder/sample-programs-website/sources/languages/befunge/description.md

-Befunge is a programming language with some very unusual standards, as a two-dimensional, self-modifying, stack-based programming language.
+[Befunge][1] is a programming language with some very unusual standards, as a two-dimensional, self-modifying, stack-based programming language.
 Apparently, it was designed in 1993 by Chris Pressey, merely to be as difficult to compile as possible.